9001/copyparty/bin/mtag/README.md

 * [audio-bpm.py](./audio-bpm.py) detects the BPM of music using the BeatRoot Vamp Plugin; imports GPL2
 * [audio-key.py](./audio-key.py) detects the melodic key of music using the Mixxx fork of keyfinder; imports GPL3

-* [image-noexif.py](./image-noexif.py) removes exif tags from images; is GPLv1 or artistic-license
+these invoke standalone programs which are GPL or similar, so is legally fine for most purposes:

 * [media-hash.py](./media-hash.py) generates checksums for audio and video streams; uses FFmpeg (LGPL or GPL)
+* [image-noexif.py](./image-noexif.py) removes exif tags from images; uses exiftool (GPLv1 or artistic-license)

-these do not have any problematic dependencies:
+these do not have any problematic dependencies at all:

 * [cksum.py](./cksum.py) computes various checksums
 * [exe.py](./exe.py) grabs metadata from .exe and .dll files (example for retrieving multiple tags with one parser)